hadwi537/HealthSciHelper/README.md

 The webserver can be run locally by `cd vm-webapp` and then `npm start`.
 This will open an instance that can be viewed at http://127.0.0.1:3001
 Note that a useful feature of this design means that everytime a change is made to the webapp, the results are instantly updated in the browser making development relatviely sraightforward.
+If you want to connect to a instance running on the webserver vm use http://127.0.0.1:8080/

 ### The Database